How to Select Fresh Seafood

 Fish Fillets

 Fish fillets should have the same characteristics.
 They should smell clean and the color should be uniform, with a moist firm quality and sheen.
-When gently pressed, fresh fish fillets should be resilient (feel free to ask your fishmonger to do this).
+When gently pressed, fresh fish fillets should be resilient (again feel free to ask your fishmonger to do this).

 fresh and moist salmon fillet